Photography by Andy Goodson, Mitch Doll, Sean Hootz and Teisha Huff

 The Canadian Shield does not hold back on the northern lights.
 Each night, we're treated to a display of green and blue auroras ribboning across the sky.
 With no rain in sight, most of us slept under the stars.
 On our last night, Sean sets up a time lapse from our camp.

-Our new island is pretty much a paradise.
+Our new camp is pretty much a paradise.
 Fish are caught less than eight steps away from the campfire.
 We swim and dive from the tops of cliffs.
 We even get to investigate an abandoned gold mine nearby—although it has been sealed.
 Still, it's pretty cool and I hear there are other mine shafts all over the area that might warrant a look.

 Twelve people in constant interaction with each other can build frustration, but we're able to hold it together.
 Having patience for one another is something we've slowly learned throughout our travels.
 Conflict is fine, but at the end of the day, we're here to have fun on this weird pseudo-family vacation.